DataDog/documentation/content/en/logs/log_collection/kotlin-multiplatform.md

 ## Batch collection

 All the logs are first stored on the local device in batches.
 Each batch follows the intake specification.
-They are sent as soon as network is available, and the battery is high enough to ensure the Datadog SDK does not impact the end user's experience.
+They are sent as soon as the network is available, and the battery is high enough to ensure the Datadog SDK does not impact the end user's experience.
 If the network is not available while your application is in the foreground, or if an upload of data fails, the batch is kept until it can be sent successfully.

-This means that even if users open your application while being offline, no data will be lost.
+This means that even if users open your application while offline, no data is lost.

-The data on disk will automatically be discarded if it gets too old to ensure the SDK does not use too much disk space.
+The data on disk is automatically discarded if it gets too old.
+This ensures that the SDK does not use too much disk space.

 Before data is uploaded to Datadog, it is stored in cleartext in your application's cache directory.